abbas-gheydi/radotp/README.md

 * users activity is exposed to Prometheus and Grafana for alerting and monitoring purposes.
 * It has a web interface to manage users.
 * interactive mode using radius Access-Challenge.
-* high availability, data saved in Postgres SQL. if you want HA, then make a Postgres cluster.
+* high availability, data saved in Postgres SQL. if you want HA, then make a Postgres replication.
 * it works in three modes:
     only_password: authenticate users against Active Directory or any LDAP/LDAPS server.